mrafieir/ch_frb_rfi/README.md

 ### DOCUMENTATION

-Not much for now, but if you look at the example script [example.py](./example.py) then it will be apparent how to get started!
+Not much for now, but if you look at [example.py](./example.py) and [example2.py](./example2.py) then it will be apparent how to get started!

 More info can be found in docstrings and source files.